BYLAWS of SKYLINE PTO

 OTHER POLICIES

-Skyline PTO, Inc. shall be non-commercial, non-sectarian and non-partisan.
-No commercial enterprise and no candidate shall be endorsed by it.
-The name of the organization of the names of its officers in their official capacities shall not be used in connection with a commercial concern or with any partisan interest.
+Skyline PTO shall be non-sectarian and non-partisan and no candidate shall be endorsed by it.
+The name of the organization or the names of its officers in their official capacities shall not be used in connection with any partisan interest.
 Membership lists shall not be released to outside interests.

 AMENDMENT OF BYLAWS